binaryphile/binaryphile.github.io/_posts/2018-09-02-approach-bash-like-a-developer-part-22-data-types.md

 work fine in arithmetic expressions so long as they hold the string representations of integers.

-In fact, the only thing that declaring a variable an integer does for you is to allow some arithmetic expressions on the right side of an assignment or *+=* operation.
+Although it's fairly easy to use a string as an integer, declaring a variable as an integer does get you something.
+It allows you use an arithmetic expression as a string on the right-hand side of an assignment, without the need for an arithmetic expansion.

+For example, you can use the assignment *local -i var='2 + 5'* to give *var* the value of 7.
+Once a variable has the integer attribute, you can do the same without the *local* or *declare* attached.

+The integer attribute also allows you to use the *+=* operator as a mathematical addition, rather than appending a string.

-It also happens to convert any non-integer string values you attempt to assign to the variable into the value 0, which can hardly be described as a feature.
-I rarely bother declaring a variable as an integer, but if you wanted to, you would do so with the *declare -i* or *local -i* command.
+It also happens to convert any non-integer string values you attempt to assign to the variable into the value 0 (which can hardly be described as a feature).
+So be careful.

+I use the integer declaration when it saves me some of the noisy arithmetic expansion syntax.
+Fewer *$(())*s are better.

 Strings are the default, so they don't need any special option to *[declare]* or *[local]*.